zl0531/docling/docs/concepts/docling_document.md

 All of the above fields are lists and store items inheriting from the `DocItem` type.
 They can express different data structures depending on their type, and reference parents and children through JSON pointers.

-The second category is _content structure_, which is encapsualted in:
+The second category is _content structure_, which is encapsulated in:

 - `body`: The root node of a tree-structure for the main document body
 - `furniture`: The root node of a tree-structure for all items that don't belong into the body (headers, footers, ...)